Radon-Language-Team/Radon/readme.md

 This is a hobby project and is not intended to be used in production. <br>
 The goal of this project is to learn more about compilers and programming languages.<br>
-One day, the compiler itself might be written in Radium.
+One day, the compiler itself might be written in Radon.
 Who knows 🤷‍♂️

 ## Features